• Skip to primary navigation

 The inability to skip ads can negatively affect users in several ways.
 Firstly, it wastes the user’s time and can be frustrating, especially when the ad is irrelevant or repetitive.
 Secondly, it can cause annoyance and discourage users from watching YouTube videos, leading to a decline in viewership.
 Lastly, users may resort to using ad-blockers, which can negatively impact the revenue generated by YouTube and its advertisers.

-Why Viewers are Frustrated
+Why Viewers Are Frustrated

 While non-skippable ads may be necessary for some advertisers, they can be frustrating for viewers.
 Many viewers find it annoying to have to sit through ads before they can watch the content they came for.
 This frustration can lead to a negative viewing experience and may deter viewers from returning to the platform in the future.